hav-noms/final-project-hav-noms/README.md

 ### Deployment

-- [x] Deploy your application onto one of the test networks.
+- [o] Deploy your application onto one of the test networks.
-- [x] Include a document called [deployed_addresses.txt](deployed_addresses.txt) that describes where your contracts live (which testnet and address).
+- [o] Include a document called [deployed_addresses.txt](deployed_addresses.txt) that describes where your contracts live (which testnet and address).
-- [x] Students can verify their source code using Etherscan https://etherscan.io/verifyContract for the appropriate testnet.
+- [o] Students can verify their source code using Etherscan https://etherscan.io/verifyContract for the appropriate testnet.
-- [x] Evaluators can check by getting the provided contract ABI and calling a function on the deployed contract at https://www.myetherwallet.com/#contracts or checking the verification on Etherscan.
+- [o] Evaluators can check by getting the provided contract ABI and calling a function on the deployed contract at https://www.myetherwallet.com/#contracts or checking the verification on Etherscan.
-- [x] Serve the UI from IPFS or a traditional web server
+- [ ] Serve the UI from IPFS or a traditional web server

 ### Additional